ls1intum/Athena/docs/user_guide/setup/setup.rst

 In the base info header you have the option to select a dataset:

-1. **Example Data:** If you just want to experiment with the modules using the example data for testing purposes.
+1. **Example Data:** If you just want to experiment with the modules using the provided example data for testing purposes.
 2. **Evaluation Data:** If you want to use existing or your own evaluation data.

 Default Evaluation Data
 ^^^^^^^^^^^^^^^^^^^^^^^

-When selecting `Evaluation Data` you can see the available exercises in `data/evaluation/` locally or remotely on the test-server (none if there is no configured).
+When selecting `Evaluation Data` you can see the available exercises in `data/evaluation/` locally or remotely on the test-server (none if there is no data configured).

 .. figure:: ./evaluation_data.png
     :width: 800px